sbenzo99/fss_se_assigment_g10/Readme.md

 Instead of using the raw values, it first ranks LoC and CC separately and then computes the Pearson correlation on these ranks.
 The coefficient again ranges between minus one and plus one with the same interpretation, but it is more robust to outliers.

-In our case the Spearman correlation between LoC and CC is approximately zero point ninety five, which indicates a very strong positive monotonic relationship.
+In our case the Spearman correlation between LoC and CC is approximately 0.95, which indicates a very strong positive monotonic relationship.
 As LoC increases, CC almost always increases as well, even if the exact relationship is not perfectly linear.

 ### Quartile analysis